MattFlower/organized/README.md

   * Added keystrokes (ctrl-i d) to add a deadline.
 Existing "insert date" functionality has been remapped to (ctrl-i /)
   * Deadlines are treated like schedule items (for now) in agendas
-* 0.6.2 (Released 2017-03-22)
-  * Archive used to only archive the current subtree and it ignored selections.
-Now it archives the entire selection too, even if it is multiple subtrees.
-  * Even if sidebar is hidden, the toolbar button always said it was enabled.
-  * If there are links inside of an agenda or todo item, render them as hyperlinks
-  * If there is bold or underlined text in an agenda or todo item, render them.
-* 0.6.1 (Released 2017-03-18)
-  * Missed adding some files before I released, re-releasing.
-This closes issue #14.
-* 0.6.0 (Released 2017-03-17)
-  * New Agenda sidebar panel
-  * Any item marked with a SCHEDULED tag later than or equal to the start of today will show up in the Agenda Panel of the sidebar.
-  * New archive command (ctrl-i a) which moves the current subtree you are pointing to into a file named
-    <current-filename>_archive.
-(For example, for TODO.org, it would be moved to TODO.org_archive)
-  * Archive files are now colored by org-mode as well.
-  * Stop using COMPLETED for todo items.
-Instead use DONE.
-Existing COMPLETED tags will continue to be colored correctly.
-  * Don't require brackets around TODO items.
-  * Add a setting which asks whether we should use brackets around TODO or DONE by default

 Please see the [CHANGELOG.org](https://raw.githubusercontent.com/MattFlower/organized/master/CHANGELOG.org) for full details of recent changes.